olivierfriard/boris_docs/export_events.rst

 ------------------------------------------------------------------------------------------------------------------------

-**Observations** > **Export aggregated events**
+**Observations** > **Export events**  **Aggregated events**

-This function will export the events of the selected observations in the following formats:
+This function will export the events of the selected observations.

+Various formats are available:

 * **tabular format** (TSV, CSV, XLSX, XLS, ODS, HTML)
 * **SQL** format for populating a SQL database
 * **SDIS** format for analysis with the GSEQ program available at  `<http://www2.gsu.edu/~psyrab/gseq>`_
+* **Pandas dataframe** (to be loaded in Python with the pickle module)
+* **R dataframe** (to be loaded in R with readR function)

-If many observations are selected you can choose to group all results in one file.
-If you do not want to group results BORIS will ask for a directory to save the various files.
+If two or more observations are selected you can choose to group all results in one file.
+If you do not want to group results BORIS will ask for a directory to save the various files (the observation id will be used as file name).

 The **State events** are paired and the duration is available.